-Recently, the efficacy of the antimicrobial agents and their antibiotic resistance are still challenges to maintain the long-term anti-infection treatment.
-Currently, silver nanoparticles as strong antimicrobial agents have attracted growing interest.
-In contrast with conventional antibiotics, silver nanoparticles have their own advantages such as strong antibacterial efficacy without producing drug-resistant strains, a broad antibacterial spectrum including antibiotic-resistant bacteria and non-cytotoxicity in a moderate dose [10,11].
-Moreover, it is necessary to fabricate a composite structure on Ti surfaces with sustained-release of Ag and long-term antibacterial activity for inhibiting biofilm formation.
-Layer-by-layer (LbL) self-assembly is a well-established versatile approach contributed to the fabrication of a multilayer structure on Ti surfaces by depositing alternating layers of oppositely charged polyelectrolytes [12].
-The multilayers composed of positively charged Chitosan (CS) and negatively charged hyaluronic acid (HA) via LbL self-assembly have been commonly acknowledged for drug delivery and release control due to their desirable biocompatibility [13,14].
-Besides, Chitosan also serves as a kind of dispersants for silver nanoparticles [15].
-Thus, in this study we applied the layer-by-layer (LbL) self-assembly technique to fabricate a silver nanoparticles-containing multilayer coating on the PTL-primed Ti surfaces.
+Recently, the efficacy of antimicrobial agents and the corresponding antibiotic resistance to these agents are still challenges to maintaining long-term anti-infection treatments.
+Currently, silver nanoparticles, as strong antimicrobial agents, have attracted growing interest.
+In contrast with conventional antibiotics, silver nanoparticles have advantages such as strong antibacterial efficacy without the generation of drug-resistant bacterial strains, a broad antibacterial spectrum that includes antibiotic-resistant bacteria and non-cytotoxicity in moderate doses [10,11].
+Furthermore, to inhibit biofilm formation, a composite structure must be fabricated on the Ti surfaces for sustained-release of Ag and long-term antibacterial activity.
+Layer-by-layer (LbL) self-assembly is a well-established versatile approach that fabricates a multilayer structure on Ti surfaces by depositing alternating layers of oppositely charged polyelectrolytes [12].
+Multilayers composed of positively charged chitosan (CS) and negatively charged hyaluronic acid (HA) via LbL self-assembly are commonly used for drug delivery and release control due to their desirable biocompatibility [13,14].
+Moreover, chitosan also serves as a dispersant for silver nanoparticles [15].
+Thus, in this study, we applied the layer-by-layer (LbL) self-assembly technique to fabricate a silver nanoparticle-containing multilayer coating on PTL-primed Ti surfaces.

-The aim of our study was to establish a novel initial layer on Ti surfaces with phase-transited lysozyme (PTL), based on which multilayer coatings incorporated with silver nanoparticles were fabricated using Chitosan (CS) and hyaluronic acid (HA) via LbL self-assembly technique.
-We hypothesized that the silver nanoparticles-containing multilayer coating on the PTL-primed Ti surfaces would boast a relatively long-term antibacterial efficacy to prevent biofilm formation and show favorable biocompatibility.
+The aim of our study was to establish a novel initial layer on Ti surfaces with phase-transited lysozyme (PTL), based on which multilayer coatings with silver nanoparticles incorporated would be fabricated using chitosan (CS) and hyaluronic acid (HA) via the LbL self-assembly technique.
+We hypothesized that the silver nanoparticle-containing multilayer coating on the PTL-primed Ti surfaces would exhibit relatively long-term antibacterial efficacy, prevent biofilm formation and show favorable biocompatibility.

 2. Materials and methods